jamesdiacono/Replete/README.md

 Replete is in the Public Domain, and does not come with a warranty.
 It is as dangerous as the source code it is asked to evaluate, so be careful.

 ## Dependencies
-Replete requires the Acorn JavaScript parser (https://github.com/acornjs/acorn) and Node.js v17.6.0 or v18.5.0+.
+Replete requires the Acorn JavaScript parser (https://github.com/acornjs/acorn) and Node.js v18.6.0+.

 ## Files
 - _replete.js_: A Node.js program.
 Read this file for instructions on its use.